Picovoice/porcupine/binding/nodejs/README.md

 ### Web Browsers

-This binding is for NodeJS and **does not work in a browser**.
+This npm package is for NodeJS and **does not work in a browser**.
 Looking to run Porcupine in-browser?
-Use the [JavaScript WebAssembly](https://github.com/Picovoice/porcupine/tree/master/binding/javascript) binding instead.
+There are npm packages available for [Web](https://www.npmjs.com/package/@picovoice/porcupine-web-en-worker), and dedicated packages for [Angular](https://www.npmjs.com/package/@picovoice/porcupine-web-angular), [React](https://www.npmjs.com/package/@picovoice/porcupine-web-react), and [Vue](https://www.npmjs.com/package/@picovoice/porcupine-web-vue).

 ## Usage

-The binding provides the Porcupine class.
-Create instances of the Porcupine class to detect specific keywords.
+The binding provides the `Porcupine` class.
+Create instances of the `Porcupine` class to detect specific keywords.

 ### Quick Start: Built-in keywords

 The built-in keywords give a quick way to get started.
 Here we can specify that we want to listen for the wake words "grasshopper" and "bumblebee" with [sensitivities](https://picovoice.ai/docs/faq/porcupine/#what-should-i-set-the-sensitivity-value-to) of 0.5 and 0.65, respectively.
-Since Porcupine can listen to many keywords, they are provided as an array argument.
+Since Porcupine can listen to multiple keywords simultaneously, they are provided as an array argument.

 ```javascript
 const Porcupine = require("@picovoice/porcupine-node");